 If you’re making this soup at home, it’s easy to use vegetable broth and non-dairy alternatives!
 These, along with other flavorful and nutritious ingredients, create a great vegan recipe you’ll want to make regularly.

-Ingredients and Substitutions for Squash and Black Bean Soup
+Squash and Black Bean Soup Ingredients

 This recipe uses simple ingredients and spices to create a delicious soup.
 You should find everything at a typical grocery store, but if you can’t then there’s a few substitutions that you might want to make.